- What is Buyer Behavior?

 - Target size

 To put it another way, if you want to increase sales or signups, either reduce the spacing between elements or make buttons larger.
-On the other hand, if you want to discourage someone from doing something, do the opposite.
+On the other hand, if you’re discouraging someone from doing something, do the opposite.

 President Barack Obama’s email campaign is an example of this.
-Unsubscribe numbers decreased when the unsubscribe button was made smaller, both in-text size and in characters.
+In addition, unsubscribe numbers decreased when the unsubscribe button was more petite, both in-text size and characters.